AndypSheridan/sta-final/README.md

 The following software was used:

-- Git
-- Github
-- Gitpod
+- Gitpod to create, load and push my code to Github.
--
+- Git (Gitpod and Github) as my version control for the site.
+- Adobe Express to create the STA logo.
 ​
 ## **Credits**